odinje/puppet-suricata/README.md

 ## Usage

-Suricata have only class to use and this is suricata class.
-The class do have many configuration options, but most of them is default to a normal suricata setup.
+This module includes a "Suricata" class with default options normal to a standard suricata setup.
+Below are some examples to change the default configuration.

 ###Just want minimal Suricata config?

 ```puppet
   include '::suricata'
 ```
-###Using RHEL and dont want this module do install epel?
+###Using RHEL and dont want this module to install the epel repository?

 ```puppet
   class { ::suricata: